 When you report a rape or sexual assault, you may choose to file charges through the District Attorney's office or not at all.
-If you choose to file charges, the Department of Public Safety will assist you in every way, but no action will be taken without your expressed consent.
+If you choose to file charges, the Campus Sheriff's Office will assist you in every way, but no action will be taken without your expressed consent.